wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-business-card-reader/includes/4-managing-ai-builder-capacity.md

 Premium experiences like performing a Predict action on a prebuilt model, or launching a Training action on some custom model like Object Detection requires capacity to be available in the current environment.

 What is an environment?
-Environment is a Power Platform concept, which defines a storage and working area with usually a Common Data Service database -- required for AI Builder to work correctly -- and Apps, AI Models, and Flows created on it.
+Environment is a Power Platform concept, which defines a storage and working area with usually a Common Data Service database--required for AI Builder to work correctly--and Apps, AI Models, and Flows created on it.
 Tenants may use Environments to distinguish Prod environments from Dev environments for instance, and sometimes to separate area between Enterprise divisions.
 It's also called Organization in Dynamics namespace.

 As we saw in previous lesson, when you purchase AI Builder Capacity Add-on, corresponding capacity is made available at tenant level.
 In order to make it available at Environment level, you need to assign it.